DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-2-ect-research-and-practice-summary.md

 Do you think Miss Gascoigne is likely to want to pre-teach the vocabulary for the new topic?

-As you have seen already, one of the most important aspects of teaching is the ability to establish an accurate understanding of the pupils’ prior knowledge within a given subject or domain.
+As you have seen already, one of the most important aspects of teaching is the ability to establish an accurate understanding of the pupils' prior knowledge within a given subject or domain.
 In this way, the teacher can start with where their pupils are and help them from there, rather than working backwards from a long-term learning goal.
 It is also understood that increased prior knowledge reduces working memory load.
 As children develop, they accrue more knowledge across a range of contexts, and this reduces the load on their working memory, allowing them to solve problems more rapidly.

 To help you address the prior knowledge needs of your pupils, particularly as they learn at different rates, you should: